 – Luna Leopold, Hydrologist

-Rivers of Carbon – Source Water Linkages is a partnership between Rivers of Carbon and WaterNSW to protect and restore river and riparian areas in Sydney’s water catchments.
-This is a large area encompassing Braidwood, Goulburn and the Southern Highlands.
-We are seeking 60 landholders who are keen to manage their rivers, creeks, wetlands or ponds to reduce erosion, improve water quality, stabilise banks and boost biodiversity through revegetation.
+Rivers of Carbon – Source Water Linkages began in 2017 and is a partnership between Rivers of Carbon and WaterNSW to protect and restore river and riparian areas in Sydney’s water catchments.
+This is a large area encompassing Braidwood, Goulburn and the Southern Highlands, and we are delighted to be working with landholders who are keen to manage their rivers, creeks, wetlands or ponds, to reduce erosion, improve water quality, stabilise banks and boost biodiversity through revegetation.
 Managing stock is central to our on-ground work, so fencing and off stream watering are also key strategies we develop with landholders.

 Our approach is to work with landholders to achieve a range of objectives.
 We visit your property and work with you to develop a plan for your riparian area that may involve fencing, small-scale erosion works and revegetation.
 Once we agree with you about what you want to achieve, and it fits within our Rivers of Carbon objectives, we will bring it together in a ten year Greening Australia Management Agreement that both parties sign.
 These Agreements are straight forward, common sense and easy to follow.
 We will then assist you in planning and undertaking the works.
 We generally cover at least half of the costs involved in implementing the Management Agreement, with the landholder also contributing cash and in-kind support.